 Wimbledon starts today here in the UK and that can only mean one, two, oh well maybe a few things.
-But firstly it means Strawberries – beautiful, British, luscious, red, ripe berries.
+First of all it means Strawberries – beautiful, British, luscious, red, ripe berries.
 While strawberries are available year round in the supermarkets, eating local, seasonal berries cannot be beaten.
 So to celebrate these gorgeous fruits I have created a White Chocolate Strawberry Cheesecake.

 Which brings us onto my second point; many afternoons will be spent over the next fortnight watching copious amounts of Tennis.
 I kid you not.
 Because Wimbledon is a national pastime.
 Will Murray make it through to the final?
 Will the Williams sisters reign supreme?
 Second to our preoccupation with the weather (which is actually my third point!), Wimbledon lovingly becomes THE subject of conversation.
 Taking precedence over my third point.
 Will the weather hold?
 Will the roof be closed.
 Much speculation, umming and aahing takes place during Wimbledon AND it’s FUN!!

 I love the way we British, while watching a well known player blast their way through three sets against a relative unknown ALWAYS pull for the underdog.
 It’s one of the Great British traits I really admire.
-For two weeks computers, iPhones, TV’s are all tuned to the BBC, for a glimpse of the All England Tennis Club’s freshly prepared, lawn courts, get thoroughly annihilated by some of the worlds top athletes.
+Yet for two weeks computers, iPhones, TV’s are all tuned to the BBC, for a glimpse of the All England Tennis Club’s freshly prepared, lawn courts, get thoroughly annihilated by some of the worlds top athletes.

 Wimbledon is one of the highlights of my year.
 Can you tell?
 Since I had the opportunity to go, back in the day when John McEnroe reigned supreme, I’ve been sold on it ever since.
 In fact, should you get the opportunity to visit SW19 it’s a wonderful, Wimbledon, experience!